 Just like previous core RPG titles, Pokémon Sword and Pokémon Shield have version-specific Pokémon.
 This means you’ll only be able to capture certain creatures in one specific version of the game.
-This encourages trading with other players as you try to complete your Pokédex.
+This encourages trading with other players while you try to complete your Pokédex.

 At time of writing, these are the Pokémon that are exclusive to both games:

 - Galarian Farfetch’d

 - Flapple (Item only available in Sword to evolve it)